 Other roles Mamoru has played Osamu Dazai in Bungou Stray Dogs, a character that is constantly in the search of ways to commit suicide given the thought that each and every time he attempts suicide his efforts are in vain and he ends up failing.

-One another note, Dazai is a capable man though his passion for committing suicide sometimes make one forget that, since that’s all we see him talk about.
-And then, there’s Jean- Jacques Leroy in the popular ice skating anime Yuri on Ice!!, a overly confident athlete representing Canada.
+On another note, Dazai is a capable man though his passion for committing suicide sometimes makes one forget that since that’s all we see him talk about.
+And then, there’s Jean- Jacques Leroy in the popular ice skating anime Yuri on Ice!!, an overly confident athlete representing Canada.

-Fast-forward to 2018, Mamoru got casted in Tada-kun wa Koi wo Shinai as Kaoru Ijuuin, Tada’s childhood and best friend.
+Fast-forward to 2018, Mamoru got cast in Tada-kun wa Koi wo Shinai as Kaoru Ijuuin, Tada’s childhood, and best friend.